RaftLib/RaftLib/README.md

 ```

 ### Generate position independent code
-Building the library with position independet code
+Sometimes the code needs to be integrated into a shared library, for that this flag allows building the library with position independet code (i.e.: with the compiling flag -fPIC supported by both gcc and clang)
 ```bash
 -DBUILD_FPIC=1
 ```